-When your child is going to be late or absent from school, please email your child's teacher to notify them.
+When your child is going to be late or absent from school, please email your child's teacher well in advance to notify them.
 All unexplained absences will result in an email home confirming the absence and safety of your child.